breatheco-de/projects/p/career-support/ii.1-projects/README.md

 ### Instructions
  1. Carefully read the following content.
+ 2. You will be doing your third pull request!
+Please look for the [Student Exernal Profile repository](https://github.com/4GeeksAcademy/student-external-profile) again.
+ 3. Find your corresponding student `.YML` file inside the `src/students/` folder.
- 2. List your relevant projects following the indications provided here.
+ 4. Update the section about your relevant projects following the indications provided in the rest of this document.

 ### Projects Section
 The **projects** section is instrumental in demonstrating your technical expertise in real world settings.